Lemp Mansion: William J. Lemp, Jr.

 On November 7, 1904, William J. "Billy" Lemp, Jr., took over the brewing company as president.
 Billy had married Lillian Handlan five years earlier, and they moved to a new home at 3343 South 13th Street.
 Lillian Handlan Lemp was, allegedly, nicknamed the “Lavender Lady” for her lavender-colored wardrobe and carriages.
 She filed for divorce in 1908, charging Billy with desertion, cruel treatment and other indignities.
 Their divorce proceedings lasted 11 days and ended in Lillian being granted her divorce and custody of William III - their only child - with Billy given only visitation rights.

-After the trial, Billy built "Alswel" - his country home overlooking the Meramec River.
-The home was located in what is now the southern edge of Sunset Hills.
+After the trial, Billy built "Alswel" - his country home overlooking the Meramec River near what later became Sunset Hills, Missouri.
 By 1914, he lived at Alswel full-time.

 The Lemp Brewery suffered in the early 1920s when Prohibition began.
 The brewery was shut down and the Falstaff trademark was sold to Lemp's friend, "Papa Joe" Griesedieck.
 The brewery complex was sold at auction to International Shoe Company for $588,000.
-On December 29, 1922, Billy Lemp shot himself in his office — a room that today is the front left dining room.
+On December 29, 1922, Billy Lemp shot himself in his office.

 Elsa Lemp Wright

 Elsa Lemp Wright, the youngest child of William Sr. married Thomas Wright, president of the More-Jones Brass and Metal Company in 1910.
 They separated in 1918 and in February, 1919, Elsa filed for divorce.
 She cited, among other things, damage to her mental and physical health.
 The divorce was granted after a trial, but Elsa and Thomas soon reconciled and remarried in March 1920.
 Later that month on March 20, Elsa shot herself while in bed at their house at 13 Hortense Place.
-Some suspect her death to be a murder masked as a suicide; a feature film exploring this idea, The Case for Elsa Lemp, is in development.
-As well as a 5 part episodic titled Lemp's Last Wright, that is set to premiere sometime in November 2023.
+Some suspect her death to be a murder masked as a suicide; a feature film exploring this idea, Lemp's Last Wright, previously titled The Case for Elsa Lemp, is in development.